aishaprograms/Lively/README.md

 # Lively
-Lively is a webapp that teaches you how to boost your energy levels everyday through healthy food and body movement suggestions.
+Lively is a webapp that teaches you how to boost your energy levels everyday through healthy food and exercise suggestions.
 It is mobile responsive.
 Heroku App: https://hidden-meadow-92441.herokuapp.com/

 ## Screenshots